HuvosFromDarnassus/Magical-Very-Various-Messages/README.md

 # Magical-Very-Various-Messages

-📱 Very simple and lightweight messenger using Firebase 🔥.
+Very simple and lightweight messenger using Firebase.
 It is a training project for the practice of MVVM architecture.
-This project is based on the App Brewery 🍺 project, but rewritten from scratch using the MVVM architecture.
+This project is based on the App Brewery project, but rewritten from scratch using the MVVM architecture.

 ## 🎨 Demo